toothpaste-main/battlefront-overhaul-mod/scripts/bom_ctf/README.md

 - 35 parameters set -> 6 parameters set

 > [!NOTE]
-> Logging is implemented that checks if all the necessary variables have been passed, and when functions are called.
+> Logging is implemented for when functions complete successfully.
+If required variables are missing, errors will be thrown that inform you of what was missed.

 ## To install:
 1. Move `bom_ctf.lau` to `data_ABC\Common\Scripts\`, where "data_ABC is your project